How to Change a Dryer Cord

 Time Required: Under 2 hours

-Using a used dryer power cord as a replacement can work, as long as the old power cord conforms to current safety codes and there is nothing wrong with the cord itself.
-But you must replace it if it shows any signs of wear, so check the cord carefully for any fraying, kinks or other signs of damage.
+Using a used electric dryer power cord as a replacement can work, as long as the old power cord conforms to current safety codes and there is nothing wrong with the cord itself.
+But you must replace the cord if it shows any signs of wear, so check it carefully for any fraying, kinks or other signs of damage.

-- Before you begin, turn off the power to the dryer.
+• Before you begin, turn off the power to the dryer at the circut breaker.

-- Almost all manufacturers sell dryers without a cord attached, preferring to let you choose the cord you need to match your outlet.
-Check to see if the cord will be installed for you after your purchase, saving you time.
+• Almost all manufacturers sell dryers without a cord attached, preferring to let you choose the cord you need to match your prong outlet.
+Check to see if the cord will be installed for you after your purchase.

 - Before you begin, turn off the power to the dryer and unplug the unit.

 - Open the access panel where the cord enters the back of the dryer.

 - Use pieces of masking tape to label which colored wire attaches to each terminal.
 The wires are typically color-coded with a black wire on one end, a white wire in the middle, and a red wire on the other end.